I’ve been asking myself the same thing!

 The other reason is that Biomimetic dentistry requires extensive additional training of both doctor and staff.
 These procedures are also more difficult and time consuming for the doctor which means it’s more expensive and difficult to provide.
 Simply put, most dentists are either afraid they can not afford to offer this to their patients or they figure patients don’t know the difference, so why bother spending more time and money when standard dentistry is easier and more profitable.

-Simply put, spending additional time and effort to perform a procedure that will dramatically reduce the odds your patient will need more dentistry in the future seems like a poor business choice to many dentists.
+For many dentists, spending additional time and effort to perform a procedure that will dramatically reduce the odds your patient will need more dentistry in the future seems like a poor business choice.